-So that is a brief look at the Pampered Chef rotary cheese grater.
+So that is a brief look at the Pampered Chef Cheese Grater.
 It may have a premium price tag, but the materials do not reflect a premium quality build unfortunately.
-If you are looking for something similar then the Zyliss Classic rotary grater is a better choice, as this has a decent build quality in addition to being more affordable.
+If you are looking for something similar then the Zyliss Classic Rotary Grater is a better choice, as this has a decent build quality in addition to being more affordable.
 The Zyliss is certain worth a look, and you can find out more about it over on the.
-As for the Pampered Chef grater, it might be best to give this particular product in their lineup a miss.
+As for the Pampered Chef model, it might be best to give this particular product in their lineup a miss.